In this major modification, Tower plan 479-6 by Peter Brachvogel and Stella Carosso became part of a much larger house.

 tower Plan 479-6

-by Peter Brachvogel and Stella Carosso, which was inspired by US Forest Service fire lookouts, and then add a breezeway and another wing, as shown at the top of this post.
+by Peter Brachvogel and Stella Carosso, which was inspired by US Forest Service fire lookouts, and then add a breezeway and another wing, as shown here and at the top of this post.

-, where the workroom, which is just visible by the green barn door,
+Turn the workroom, which is just visible by the green barn door, into a small kitchen.
+It even backs up against

 affect building components and features such as doors, windows, bathtubs, materials, fireplaces, cabinets and appliances.
 Minor changes do not affect the footprint or size of the house.